 Shedding of dead skin cells is an ordinary action because the skin cells in the head scalp are created in a continuously way.
 However, skin cells with dandruff are shed faster than normal.
-When there is oil in the head scalp it will causes the skin cells to combine with each other and looks like white flakes.
+Also, if there is oil in the head scalp it will cause the skin cells to combine with each other, and look like white flakes.

-The signs of dandruff include white flakes of dead skin in the hair or even on the shoulders, also you will have itchy crusty scalp.
+The signs of dandruff include white flakes of dead skin in the hair or even on the shoulders, and you will have itchy crusty scalp, too.
 Dandruff spreads over the scalp in general.

 If the cause of dandruff is seborrheic dermatitis, the symptoms are usually gradual.
-The head scalp becomes dry or oily.
-Skin cells turn into yellowish scales when they die.
-Seborrheic dermatitis could also have symptoms in different parts of human body.
-The reddish scaling can be shown in different places for example, on the hairline or on the nose and chest, it may also appear around ears.
+The head scalp becomes dry or oily; skin cells turn into yellowish scales when they die.
+Seborrheic dermatitis could also have symptoms in different parts of the human body.
+The reddish scaling can be shown in different places for example, on the hairline or on the nose and chest; it may also appear around ears.

 If you do not see any benefit after 2 weeks of using over-the-counter products, or if the situation worsens, you might consider seeing a doctor.
 A doctor can write you down a corticosteroid lotion to use it and apply it on your scalp.
 Do not use corticosteroid-containing products for long periods without doctor’s advice.
 These products may scratch the skin structure and cause other side effects.

-The use of corticosteroid shampoos and lotions for babies is not appropriate as babies are easier to absorb than skin adults.
+The use of corticosteroid shampoos and lotions for babies is not appropriate, as babies’ skin absorb products easier than adults’ skin.
 Seborrhoeic dermatitis in infants usually disappears spontaneously a year after birth, without any treatment.

-Using hair loss medication such as Minoxidil to treat thinning hair can have other effects on the head scalp like causing dandruff flaking as a side effect.
-Alcohol in Minoxidil can help in drying out your head scalp, after few months of treatment dandruff may set in.
+Using hair loss medication such as Minoxidil to treat thinning hair can have other effects on the head scalp, like causing dandruff flaking as a side effect.
+Alcohol in Minoxidil can help in drying out your head scalp, so after a few months of treatment dandruff may set in.

-In most cases, you can solve this problem by replacing the drug you are using with another drug or using a dandruff shampoo or using a prescription steroid cream if the condition is bad.
+In most cases, you can solve this problem by replacing the drug you are using with another drug, or using a dandruff shampoo or a prescription steroid cream, if the condition is too bad.
 Finasteride, another drug used in hair loss, does not lead to dandruff.